Joray Fruit Rolls

 Joray Fruit Rolls are an apricot-based fruit snack produced by Joseph Shalhoub & Son, Inc, founded 1886 by George Shalhoub after immigrating from Lebanon.
 Joray Fruit Rolls were developed by Louis Shalhoub in the 1970s and have been produced in New York City since then.
-The fruit roll is a derivative of the Lebanese confection, amardeen, a thick paste made from dried apricots.
+The fruit roll is a derivative of the Levantine confection, amardeen, a thick paste made from dried apricots.
 Made from real fruit, these fruit leather products are fat-free and kosher.

 Flavors

 Joray Fruit Rolls come in 10 different flavors.